MROSAZ/sadiid-offline-pos/OPTIMIZATION_COMPLETED.md

 - ✅ **More Efficient**: Smaller production builds
 - ✅ **Better Documented**: Consolidated, comprehensive guides
 - ✅ **More Maintainable**: Simplified APIs and reduced complexity
+- ✅ **Logging Strategy Finalized**: Existing console logging preserved for debugging value

 **No further optimizations needed** - The code is in excellent condition for production use.

+**Note**: All logging-related optimization recommendations have been removed from documentation as the decision was made to keep the current logging implementation.

 ---